alexpanter/modules_testing/README.md

 - module partitions
 - compiling standard library headers into modules (iostream, algorithm, cstdlib, etc.)
 - building and linking with a shared library which exposes a module (no DLL import/export macros needed so far)

+Other things I have found with modules:
+- DLL export/import directives are not necessary (finally, we can get rid of them!)
+- Libraries can be built and linked without a single header file (Noice!)
+- Code is greatly simplified with no distinction between declaration and definition
+- We can stop writing `inline` everywhere, and obtain some of the original meaning of that word
+- Modules are very simple to work with

+C++ is a complicated language.
+Nobody can disagree.
+So I'm a huge fan of features that simplify the language.
+Together with proposals for pattern matching with is/as, in/out parameter keywords, concepts, etc., modules is an significant effort in that direction.

 As a test, I was using the xxhash library for testing wrapping a third-party header-only library inside a module.
 I could not get this to work.
 So the